microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 ## Repair Data

-Repair data is needed in the following cases:
+[Repair data](../repair-data/README.md) may be needed in the following cases:

--   Creating an undo (or redo) edit for a local branch.
+-   Creating an undo (or redo) edit
--   Applying an undo (or redo) edit from the local branch.
--   Applying an undo (or redo) edit from a peer.
+-   Applying a (peer or local) undo (or redo) edit on a `SharedTreeView`
--   Applying the effect of a move (peer or local) that pulls a subtree out from deleted content and moves into the document tree.
+-   Applying the effect of an move (peer or local) that pulls content out from a previously deleted subtree and into the document tree
--   Applying the effect of rebasing local destructive changes (i.e., overwrites and deletions) that were predicated on a constraint that was violated as part of the rebase.
+-   Applying the effect of rebasing local destructive changes (i.e., overwrites and deletions) that were predicated on a constraint that was violated as part of the rebase

-Note that,
-while these are the only cases where we need to know what the repair data is, they require that the repair data be kept up to date, which then forces to consider cases where the repair data is not needed but is edited.
+Note that, while these are the only cases where a client needs to access the repair data for the subtree of interest, it is necessary to keep the repair data be kept up to date until such a case arises.
+This then forces us to consider cases where the repair data is not needed but is edited.
 This can happen when a client edits a region of the document tree while that region is concurrently deleted by another client.

 ### The Stygian Forest

 [Stygian](https://www.merriam-webster.com/dictionary/stygian),
-is used here to mean [Styx](https://en.wikipedia.org/wiki/Styx)-like in its ability to span the realms of undeleted (living) content and deleted (dead) content, and ferry data across it.
+is used here to mean [Styx](https://en.wikipedia.org/wiki/Styx)-like in its ability to span the realms of in-document (living) content and deleted (dead) content, and ferry data across it.

-The responsibility of a `StygianForest` is to maintain, in addition to the undeleted document data, the repair data that may be needed handle the cases listed above.
+The responsibility of a `StygianForest` is to maintain, in addition to the typical in-document data, the repair data that may be needed to handle the cases listed above.

 This coupling of repair data with the in-document data is motivated by the following points:

--   Aside from some a pair of performance-motivated exceptions (covered below) the repair data is solely relevant to applying changes.
+-   Aside from a pair of performance-motivated exceptions (covered below) the repair data is solely relevant to applying changes.
 -   The needs of repair data storage, reading, and editing, are identical to that of in-document data.
 -   Storing both in the same forest makes it easy, when it is appealing to do so, to efficiently remove/restore deleted content because it saves us from having to export/import it from and to the forest.

 The alternative, coupling repair data with the changesets that birthed them, is undesirable for the following reasons:

--   While, once rebased, a changeset is fixed, the repair data that this changeset produces may change.
+-   While, once rebased, a changeset is fixed, the repair data that this changeset initially produced may change over time.
 -   Several components/layers of the `SharedTree` system deal with changesets, not all of them need to care about repair data.
--   Decoupling repair data from changesets frees the rebasing system from having to plumb through a repair data querying interface, making it more self-contained and therefor easier to implement and test.
+-   Decoupling repair data from changesets frees the rebasing system from having to plumb through a repair data querying interface, making it more self-contained and therefore easier to implement and test.
     This is made possible by the fact that repair data is **not** required for the purpose of rebasing changesets.

-#### Implementation
+#### Implementation Strategy

-Each `StygianForest` wraps a "normal" forest (henceforth referred to as the "inner forest").
+Each `StygianForest` wraps a "normal" forest, meaning, a forest that is unaware of the distinction between in-document and deleted nodes.
+From hereon, we refer to this wrapped forest as "the inner forest".

-This enables the `StygianForest` to leverage the capabilities of the forest (i.e., storage, reading, and editing) for the purpose of managing repair data.
+This implementation strategy enables the `StygianForest` to leverage the capabilities of the inner forest implementation (i.e., storage, reading, and editing) for the purpose of managing repair data.
 In effect, the `StygianForest` meets the more advanced requirements of our repair data system (understanding the difference between normal document data vs. repair data, and supporting the more complex lifecycle of the latter) by appropriately driving the forest it wraps.